cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 })
 ```

-But what Cypress cannot do is to run unit tests for any code that needs the Node environment - because Cypress executes the tests in the browser.
+Cypress currently can't run unit tests for code that requires the Node environment - because Cypress executes tests in the browser.

 ```js
 const fs = require('fs')

 it('reads a file', () => {
   // 🚨 NOPE, NOT GOING TO WORK
   fs.readFileSync('file.txt', 'utf8')